CIPARLAB/CIPARLAB/README.md

 - 👋 Hi, I’m @CIPARLAB

-# CIPAR LAB
+# CIPARLABS
-**Welcome to the CIPAR LAB**.
+**Welcome to the CIPARLABS**.

 This is the official repository of the CIPARLABS at the Sapienza University of Rome, Department of Information Engineering, Electronics and Telecommunications (DIET).
-Here you can find the code and the data of the experiments conducted in the lab.
+Here, you can find the code and data of the lab experiments.

-Link to our website: [website](https://sites.google.com/uniroma1.it/cipar-labs/home) We are working on:
+Link to our website: [website](https://sites.google.com/uniroma1.it/cipar-labs/home)

+We are working on:
  - application of Artificial Intelligence, Computational Intelligence and Pattern Recognition to various fields
  - Neural Networks and evolutionary optimization